Saatva HD Mattress Review

 The Helix Plus is one of the most affordable mattresses designed specifically for plus-size people.
 Like the Saatva HD, the Helix Plus is a firmer-than-average hybrid bed that’s thick enough to keep the hips and shoulders elevated in heavier sleepers.

 One of the biggest differences between these mattresses is that the Saatva HD is more durable.
 Thanks to stronger coils and durable latex, the HD is more likely to last for over ten years.
-It also boasts sturdier edges than the Helix.
+According to our tests, it also offers sturdier edges than the Helix.

 See our full Helix Plus Mattress Review to learn more.